 Being that I love cake and Halloween enough to get a Halloween 3D skull cake pan as a birthday gift, it’s a bit odd my first thought on seeing said pan was not, “that is going to make an awesome cake.”
-It was actually “OMG I have to make a meat head!”
+It was actually “OMG, I have to make a meat head!”
 You see a few years back I saw this quite cool recipe from Not Martha on making a realistic meatloaf hand, and that recipe really stuck with me I guess, because it overrode cake.
-Anyway, chances are you don’t give two sprinkles why I decided to make a meatloaf head, you just want to know how I did it, so let’s get to that.
+Anyway, chances are you don’t give two sprinkles why I decided to make a Halloween meatloaf head, you just want to know how I did it, so let’s get to that.

-First, you kind of need the 3D skull pan, though if you are more artistic than I you may be able to sculpt yourself a head and deprive Amazon of $34.21.
+First, you kind of need the 3D skull pan, though if you are more artistic than I you may be able to sculpt yourself a head and deprive Amazon of about $30.
 Assuming you have or buy a pan, you’ll need to grease it well.
 The rest of this recipe also assumes you use the pan, because I did.

 Set this aside and prepare a small pan of chunk-free marinara sauce.
 What?
 You may be thinking, why do I need pasta sauce for meatloaf.
 Well, Not Martha used ketchup, and what is marinara if not better tasting ketchup?
-I also decided to stuff my head with mozzarella and sauce so that when it was cut, brain-like material would leak out.
+I also decided to stuff my Halloween meatloaf head with mozzarella and sauce so that when it was cut, brain-like material would leak out.
 This coincidentally made it taste sort of like noodle-free lasagna, which was ah-maze-ing.
 The sauce I made was very simple.
 One can tomato sauce, spice to taste (garlic powder, pepper, parsley, oregano, and a bay leaf is a good start).

 Let this simmer while you cut some mozzarella cubes and thin slices.